 As with all specialties, location plays a major factor in engineering psychology salaries.
 Private sector jobs pay more than those in university settings.
-Scientific and technical consulting services pay the highest salaries, according to the United States Bureau of Labor Statistics (BLS).
-The annual mean wage in 2013 is $125,980.
+Scientific research and development jobs pay the highest salaries, according to the United States Bureau of Labor Statistics (BLS) with an annual mean wage of $162,590, according to 2019 data.

 Industrial psychology encompasses a wide range of industry-specific positions.
 Industrial psychologists use their knowledge and training to address various workplace issues.
 They are responsible for hiring the best employees, increasing workplace productivity and conducting market research.

-According to the United States BLS, American companies currently employ 1,030 industrial psychologists.
-The industries that hire them pay an annual mean wage of $98,800.
-The median salary is $87,330.
+According to the United States BLS, American companies currently employ 630 industrial psychologists.
+The industries that hire them pay an annual mean wage of $111,150.
+The median salary in 2019 was $92,880.

 Forensic psychologists apply their knowledge of human thought and behavior in various legal contexts.
 They may develop a psychological profile for a criminal suspect, determine the mental competency of a defendant or assess the credibility of a witness.